SPS-L/cigre-cyprus.org/content/event/2026.01-Markets-seminar/index.md

 Registration is mandatory and there is a limit of 40 people.

 - For CIGRE Cyprus members, registration is covered by CIGRE.
-- For non-members, registration is 50 euros to cover expenses.
+- For non-members, registration is **100 euros** to cover expenses.

 **Registration Link**: https://cigre-cyprus.org/seminar-registration